-The Habitat for Humanity Regina ReStore offers a donation pick up program.
+The ReStore offers a donation pick up program.
 At no charge, they will pick up gently used items for resale or recycling, including building materials, interior finishes, furniture, appliances and electronics, as well as leftover materials that are still usable (appliances, cabinetry, new & unused flooring, lumber, siding, etc).
 In return you will save on landfill fees and get a tax receipt for the resale value of your donated items.

-When you donate items to ReStore, you’re helping Habitat for Humanity Regina achieve its mission to build safe, decent homes for working, low-income families through our unique affordable home ownership program.
+When you donate items to ReStore, you’re helping Habitat for Humanity achieve its mission to build safe, decent homes for working, low-income families through our unique affordable home ownership program.
 You’re also helping the environment by recycling perfectly re-usable home renovation and construction materials and providing them with a second home, reducing your environmental footprint!

-To better meet the need for affordable housing, Habitat for Humanity Regina is currently building 62 townhouses.
+To better meet the need for affordable housing, Habitat for Humanity is currently building 62 townhouses.
 Once completed, this community which we call Haultain Crossing, will be home to approximately 250 people including over 150 children.

-Families that have qualified for the Habitat Regina Homeownership Program contribute 500 volunteer hours to the community and attend classes on topics such as mortgages, taxes, and home insurance.
-Families buy their homes at fair market value with an interest-free mortgage through Habitat Regina set at 25% of their income.
-Habitat Regina reinvests their payments into The Fund for Humanity, which is used to build more homes.
+Families that have qualified for the Habitat Homeownership Program contribute 500 volunteer hours to the community and attend classes on topics such as mortgages, taxes, and home insurance.
+Families buy their homes at fair market value with an interest-free mortgage through Habitat set at 25% of their income.
+Habitat reinvests their payments into The Fund for Humanity, which is used to build more homes.